Bhaichung Bhutia: Bhaichung Bhutia Football Schools

-On 28 October 2010, he started Bhaichung Bhutia Football Schools in Delhi in partnership with Carlos Queiroz and Nike.
+On 28 October 2010, he started Bhaichung Bhutia Football Schools in Delhi in partnership with Carlos Queiroz.
+BBFS also entered into partnership with United Sikkim and Garhwal FC for opening up coaching camps with grassroot framework in hilly areas of Sikkim and West Bengal in 2013.

+Sportstar jury

+Bhutia was elected as member of the "Sportstar Aces 2023" jury.

 Personal life

-Bhutia was born on 15 December 1976 in Sikkim.
-His parents were farmers.
-He has two older brothers, And one elder sister.
-Bhutia was married to Madhuri Tipnis a hotelier in 2004.
-They successfully filed their Divorce in 2015 in Bandra court.
-(2004-2015) He is a father to three children, two girls and one boy.
+Bhutia's parents were farmers.
+He has two elder brothers and one elder sister.
+Bhutia was married to Madhuri Tipnis since 2004.
+They filed their divorce in 2015.
+He is a father to three children, two girls and one boy.